menahem-borges-rodrigues/automate_seaman/README.md

 # automate_seaman
  This project aims to obtain ship maneuver instructions through voice commands, detect the intent behind the given words, and understand them.
-It primarily relies on Whistle OpenAI and a fine-tuned BERT model for intent detection and slot filling.
+It primarily relies on Whisper OpenAI and a fine-tuned BERT model for intent detection and slot filling.